About This Site

 -Dale Wedel, Archaeology Specialist, Office of the Wyoming State Archaeologist, Laramie, WY.

 ...and some acknowledgement is in order to a couple people I've never met (though have corresponded with) but whom were important to the (eventual) creation of this website.

-I would like to acknowledge Ronald Deiss, who's 1981 Master's Thesis entitled "The Development and Application of a Chronology for American Glass" provided a spark for the eventual pursuit of this project though I didn't know it at the time I originally read his thesis in 1982.
-This was long before the world wide web really existed as the incredible public information forum that it is today.
+I would like to acknowledge Ronald Deiss (now an archaeologist, Army Corp of Engineers, Rock Island, IL.) who's 1981 Master's Thesis entitled "The Development and Application of a Chronology for American Glass" provided a spark for the eventual pursuit of this project though I didn't know it at the time I originally read his thesis (1982).
+This was long before the World Wide Web really existed as the incredible public information forum that it is today.

-I would also like to thank my various BLM supervisors, managers, and web managers over the past few years for allowing me the privilege to take on this project and facilitating its original placement on the World Wide Web.
+I would also like to thank my various BLM supervisors, managers, and web managers for allowing me the privilege to take on this project and facilitating its original placement on the internet.

 One final thought....

 If you can't find the information or answer you are

 looking for within these website pages, send an email to the author via: